Pomax/BezierInfo-2/components/sections/pointvectors3d/content.en-GB.md

   \end{bmatrix} \right )
 \]

-(Note that the order of operations matters for cross products: we compute **t'**×**t**, because if we compute **t**×**t'** we'll be computing the samerotation axis but represented by a vector in the opposite direction, so our final normal will actually be rotated a quarter turn "the wrong way".
+(Note that the order of operations matters for cross products: we compute **t'**×**t**, because if we compute **t**×**t'** we'll be computing the same axis of rotation, but represented by a vector in the opposite direction, so our final normal will actually be rotated a quarter turn "the wrong way".
 While correcting that is super easy, literally just taking our final normal and multiplying by -1, why correct after the fact what we can get it right from the start?)

 Note that the cross product does not yield a normalized vector, so we have to do this manually.
 We already saw how to do this in the above section, though: